yangcheng24/yangcheng24.github.io/README.md

-# Paper analysis on PointCLIP
+# Paper analysis on zero-shot classification of 3D point cloud

-In this blog post, I will review the paper Depth Prediction Without the Sensors: Leveraging Structure for Unsupervised Learning from Monocular Videos published in AAAI 2019 [1].
-After briefly introducing the topic and relevant concepts, I will explain the method in my own words.
+In this blog post, I will review the paper PointCLIP: Point Cloud Understanding by CLIP published in CVPR 2022[1].
+After briefly introducing the topic, I will explain the method in deteil.
 Then we will discuss the results and future works.

 ![Image](https://example.com/my-coding-journey.jpg)